BlockBoltProtocol/boltpay-sui-wallet/README.md

 sendTransaction();
 ```

+This example demonstrates:

+Importing and initializing the SDK
+Preparing a keypair (ensure secure handling in production)
+Sending a transaction with required parameters
+Handling the transaction result and potential errors

+Note: In a real-world scenario, many of these parameters would typically come from user input or a QR code scan.

 ## Best Practices
 Security: Avoid hardcoding sensitive information like seed phrases.
 Always retrieve them from a secure and encrypted source.
 Key Management: Especially in client-side applications, use pre-derived signer for enhanced security.
 Additional Information: Make sure to replace placeholders in the code examples with actual data from your application.

 Disclaimer: Please note that the BlockBolt protocol relies solely on blockchain verification for payment confirmation and process.

 Do you encounter any issues or require assistance?
-Kindly send us an email at support@blockbolt.io or submit a support ticket on our Discord server https://discord.gg/Fb8CA6ny67.
+Kindly send us an email at support@blockbolt.io or submit a support ticket on our Discord server [Discord](https://discord.gg/Fb8CA6ny67).
 We are happy to help you.

+## License

+This project is licensed under the [MIT License](LICENSE).